eswinbanks/100-Days-of-Code-2/log.md

 **Today's Progress**: Inheritance and Polymorphism

 **Thought's:** After taking abreak to spend time with family I needed to go back to learning so today I am moving onto the next section on sololearn which is about Inheritance and Polymorphism, this included - inheritance, protected members, derived class constructor and destructor and polymorphism.
 I will be looking at the remaining part of the section tomorrow.

+### Day 16: 02 June, 2020

+**Today's Progress**: Inheritance and Polymorphism

+**Thought's:** Today's less is finishing the section on inheritance and polymorphism.
+This includes looking at abstract classes, interfaces, nested classess and namespaces with this module quiz at the end.
+Tomorrow lesson will be looking at structs, enmums, exceptions and files.